New York State Route 198

 New York State Route 198 (NY 198) is an expressway located entirely within the city of Buffalo, New York, in the United States.
 It is named the Scajaquada Expressway (/skəˈdʒækwədə/ skə-JA-kwə-də) for Scajaquada Creek, which it covers as it heads across northern Buffalo.
-NY 198 connects the Niagara Thruway (Interstate 190 or I-190) in the Black Rock neighborhood to the Kensington Expressway (NY 33) on Buffalo's east side.
+NY 198 connects the Niagara Thruway (Interstate 190) in the Black Rock neighborhood to the Kensington Expressway (NY 33) on Buffalo's east side.